The Neon Bible

 The Neon Bible is John Kennedy Toole's first novel, written at the age of 16.
 The novel is a bildungsroman about a callow youth named David in rural Mississippi during the late 1930s to early 1950s.
 He learns of religious, racial, social, and sexual bigotry in the narrator's ten strongest memories, one memory per chapter.
 The memories begin with David on a train, escaping the past, hoping for freedom.
-The book is told entirely from the first person.
+The book is told entirely in the first person.

 Plot summary

 The story begins with Aunt Mae, a former actress and singer, moving in with David's white working-class family in the middle of a small southern town.
 Aunt Mae becomes sexually involved with a 70-year-old man, ending when he is arrested on morality charges.
 From subsequent events David learns he does not get along with the other boys his own age.
 At this point, suggestive of the Great Depression, David's father, Frank, loses his factory job.
 The family moves to an older house on a hill overlooking the town.

 The family's circumstances worsen and Frank becomes frustrated.
 One week he spends his entire paycheck on seeds and other farming supplies.
 His wife insists that crops cannot grow in the clay of the hill soil.
 An argument ensues and he strikes her with his knee, knocking out one of her teeth.
 She bleeds badly, but it eventually subsides.
 Subsequently, Frank is shipped to Italy to fight in World War II.

 While Frank is in Italy, a traveling 'revival' ministry visits town.
 The traveling preacher teaches that popular dance is a prelude to 'immorality'.
 The town's local preacher opposes this incursion and begins a rival Bible study class.
 These options divide the town.
 Through editorials in the newspaper and spots on the town radio station, each side attacks the other.
 Meanwhile, Aunt Mae takes a job in the local propeller factory as a supervisor.
 At a company dance which she organizes, Aunt Mae entertains by singing.
 This leads to her being invited to join the hired band, singing for pay.